rwth-avt-svt/eCherry/README.md

 # questions & contact
 We think (modeling) code should be open and should be discussed.
-If you have any questions/comments: write a ticket or mail us at: electrochemistry.SVT [ät] avt.rwth-aachen.de eCherry's next version is already in the making.
+If you have any questions/comments: write a ticket or mail us at: electrochemistry.SVT@avt.rwth-aachen.de eCherry's next version is already in the making.

 <img src="docs_img_etc/Echery_icon3.png"